vipulnaik/diet-exercise-health/notes/health-profile.md

 ### Weight

-My weight is around 128 lb or 58 kg.
+My weight is between 56 kg and 58 kg, or between 123 lb and 128 lb.
 According to online BMI calculators, this puts me at a BMI at the low end of the normal category, just a little above the underweight threashold.

 My weight used to be about 120 lb or 54 kg around 2017, and appears to have gradually increased over the years, likely partly related to an